 - For the PhD program: MA degree in Scandinavian Studies or in a related field with equivalent coursework in Scandinavian Studies.

-Deadline: Applications for Autumn Quarter are due by December 15th of the prior year.
-Applicants who submit all required materials to the Department of Scandinavian Studies no later than December 15th will be included in the initial selection process and considered for funding in the form of Teaching or Research Assistantships and Fellowships.
+Deadline: Applications for Autumn Quarter 2024 are due by December 15th, 2023 .
+Applicants who submit all required materials to the Department of Scandinavian Studies by the deadline will be included in the initial selection process and considered for funding in the form of Teaching or Research Assistantships and Fellowships.

 All applicants (domestic and international) must complete the online Application for Graduate Admission which includes the application fee.
 The online application consists of the following: